-Justice Rosalyn Richter Named Recipient of the Dan Bradley Award
+Justice Rosalyn Richter Receives the LGBT Bar’s Dan Bradley Award

-August 3, 2018 (The LGBT Bar)—Justice Rosalyn H. Richter is set to receive the Dan Bradley Award during the Awards Lunch on August 8, 2018, at the 30th Annual Lavender Law Conference and Career Fair.
+August 8, 2018 (The LGBT Bar)—Justice Rosalyn H. Richter was honored with the Dan Bradley Award at the 30th Annual Lavender Law Conference and Career Fair.

 The Dan Bradley Award is the National LGBT Bar Association’s highest honor.
-It recognizes the efforts of a member of the lesbian, gay, bisexual, and transgender legal advocacy community whose work has led the way in our struggle for legal equality.
+Given at the Lavender Law Awards Lunch, the award recognizes the efforts of a member of the lesbian, gay, bisexual, and transgender legal advocacy community whose work has led the way in our struggle for legal equality.

-Justice Rosalyn H. Richter is a fair and independent member of the bench and a successful judicial force in her own right.
+Justice Richter is known as a fair and independent member of the bench and a successful judicial force in her own right.
 She is a stellar example of judicial visibility as one of the first openly gay judges to hold a justice position on the appellate level.

 Justice Richter’s involvement for the LGBT community began long before her appointment to the bench.
 Shortly after graduating from law school, Justice Richter became the Executive Director of Lambda Legal Defense and Education Fund and its first paid staff attorney.